-While we do not provide on-campus housing, you have the opportunity to live in residences at the University of Alberta and MacEwan University for the academic year.
+While we do not provide on-campus housing, you have the opportunity to live in residences at MacEwan University for the academic year.
 With your NAIT U-Pass, these are just a quick train ride away.

-Both university campus residences will provide you with resources including
+The university campus residence will provide you with resources including

 - in-residence recreation, fitness and study facilities